The Five Email List Management Best Practices

 3. Make unsubscribing easy

-While it might seem counterintuitive to offer an easy escape from your email list, it is the right thing to do.
+While offering an easy escape from your email list might seem counterintuitive, it is the right thing to do.
 Here’s why.
-If a contact is looking to unsubscribe, they are showing that they aren’t interested.
-Why risk annoying them, and getting a trip to the spam folder, just to hang onto an unengaged subscriber?
+If a contact is looking to unsubscribe, they show that they aren’t interested.
+Why risk annoying them and getting a trip to the spam folder just to hang onto an unengaged subscriber?

 Create a prominent unsubscribe button and make the process as painless as possible.
-By allowing users to easily unsubscribe, you reduce their need to mark your email as “spam,” which can have long-term inbox deliverability issues.
+By allowing users to unsubscribe easily, you reduce their need to mark your email as “spam,” which can have long-term inbox deliverability issues.

-With your list clear of unengaged subscribers, you can better focus on those who are genuinely interested in what you have to say and enjoy higher conversions as a consequence.
+With your list clear of unengaged subscribers, you can better focus on those who are genuinely interested in what you have to say and enjoy higher conversions.

 4. Clean your email list

-As well as helping unengaged subscribers to easily remove themselves from your list, there are a few other things that you can do to improve your ‘list hygiene.’
-Keeping your list clean and healthy is important to avoid sending emails to inactive, invalid, and duplicate email addresses, all of which can increase your bounce rate, harm your sender reputation, and negatively impact your deliverability.
+As well as helping unengaged subscribers to remove themselves from your list easily, there are a few other things that you can do to improve your ‘list hygiene.’
+Keeping your list clean and healthy is essential to avoid sending emails to inactive, invalid, and duplicate email addresses, which can increase your bounce rate, harm your sender’s reputation, and negatively impact your deliverability.

-Your email marketing automation platform should offer a list cleaning service, which you should use regularly to make sure that your emails are getting through to the right people, avoid the spam folder, and to protect your brand reputation.
+Your email marketing automation platform should offer a list cleaning service, which you should use regularly to ensure your emails get through to the right people, avoid the spam folder, and protect your brand reputation.

 First impressions count, so you should make your new subscribers feel welcome with a memorable and rewarding experience.
-According to Ominsend research, welcome series emails are some of the best performing automations available, showing consistently high open rates and the highest conversion rates of all emails sent.
+According to Ominsend research, welcome series emails are some of the best-performing automation available, showing consistently high open rates and the highest conversion rates of all emails sent.

-This is the moment when your brand has captured your new subscriber’s full attention, so utilize the effectiveness of the welcome series to really make an impression, and turn them into loyal customers for years to come!
+This is the moment when your brand has captured your new subscribers’ full attention, so utilize the effectiveness of the welcome series to make an impression and turn them into loyal customers for years to come!

 An example of automated welcome series personalization